pradeepiyer/ray-mcp/tests/README.md

 ### Best Practices

 #### ✅ Do
-- Use descriptive test names that explain what is being tested
+- Use descriptive test names explaining what is being tested
 - Test both success and failure scenarios
 - Keep tests focused on single behaviors
 - Use fixtures for common setup
-- Mock external dependencies in unit tests
+- Mock all external dependencies in unit tests
+- Use `@pytest.mark.fast` for unit tests

 #### ❌ Avoid
 - Testing implementation details
 - Overly complex test setups
 - Brittle assertions on exact strings
 - Shared state between tests
-- Flaky or timing-dependent tests
+- Adding new test files without justification

 ## Debugging Tests